dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 * Inbox (build-in) analyzers that run during the build execution.
 * Inbox analyzers that run when replaying binlog.
 * Custom authored analyzers, delivered via nuget.
-* Errors and warning in logger, VS error window
+* Errors and warning in logger, VS error window.
 * Codes will be distinguishable from standard build warnings/error (to prevent easy mixups and attempts to configure standard msbuild warnings/errors via editorconfig), but otherwise the outputs are very similar.
 * Default opt-ins and levels for inbox analyzers set by sdk version (via [`$SdkAnalysisLevel`]((https://github.com/dotnet/designs/blob/main/proposed/sdk-analysis-level.md)))
 * Custom analyzers opted in via `PackageReference` of a particular nuget with the analyzer.